European internal electricity market

 Within the scope of the SDAC and the SIDC, transmission system operators and power exchanges are also obliged to continuously implement further developments in market design in order to meet the requirements of the market for international electricity trading.
 The following further developments are planned within the cooperations:

-• implementation of a flow-based capacity calculation also for the intraday time frame; and
+- implementation of a flow-based capacity allocation also for the intraday time frame; and

 We provide you with regular updates on ongoing and new implementation projects and further developments on the APG market forum.